Empower vs. Traditional Financial Advisors

 Notice that the combined fees by the top seven firms range from a low of 1.33% (Merrill Lynch) to a high of 3.50% (Ameriprise).
 Using the midpoint between the two extremes, we come up with a median estimated fee of 2.42%.

 Based on the managed investment accounts I've seen from hundreds of clients during my days working in CPA firms, that midpoint looks representative of typical fees paid.

-Now let’s do an analysis of how much those fees impact your investment performance.
+Now let's analyze how much those fees impact your investment performance.
 This is strictly an analysis of the impact of investment fees on investment return.
-It doesn’t measure qualitative differences between large investment management firms and Personal Capital.
+It doesn't measure qualitative differences between large investment management firms and Empower.
 But it does measure portfolio performance, which for most investors is the single most important outcome of professional investment management.

-For comparison purposes, we’ll use the higher fee on Personal Capital, since it will apply to the vast majority of investors.
-That’s a base fee of 0.89% on portfolios up to $1 million, plus 0.08% as the average fund fee, for a total of 0.97%.
+For comparison purposes, we'll use the higher fee on Empower, since it will apply to the vast majority of investors.
+That's a base fee of 0.89% on portfolios up to $1 million, plus 0.08% as the average fund fee, for a total of 0.97%.

 Let's assume you have an initial investment of $100,000.
 We'll also assume you make no additions to your portfolio.
 Let's say you can expect an average annual rate of return of 7%, blended between stocks and bonds.

 Subtracting the total fees from that return, large investment management firms will return 4.58% per year (7.00% minus 2.42%).
 Empower will have an average annual return of 6.03% (7.00% minus 0.97%).

 How do the two stack up?

 - Large investment management firms: $156,490